Juan Luis Cipriani Thorne: Service in Lima

 Pope John Paul II named him Archbishop of Lima in 1999.
 In January 2000 he was elected second vice-president of the Peruvian Bishop's Conference and head of its Commission for Education.

 Cipriani was made Cardinal-Priest of San Camillo de Lellis by Pope John Paul II in the consistory of 21 February 2001.
 He was the first priest incardinated into Opus Dei to be made a cardinal.
 On 15 May 2001, John Paul named him a member of two bodies of the Roman Curia, the Congregation for Divine Worship and the Discipline of the Sacraments and the Congregation for the Causes of Saints.

 He was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI.

-Cipriani regularly denounced efforts to recognize same-sexual relationships.
+Cipriani regularly denounced efforts to recognize same-sex relationships.
 In 2005, Cipriani commented on the recent legalization of same-sex unions in Spain.
 He denounced the existence of a worldwide campaign and warned that by legalising same-sex unions, society is disfigured.
 He said: "In today’s world, evil disguises itself as good, it is imposed on others, and woe to him who does not accept it!".
 He called on the faithful not to refer to relationships that "are not between a man and a woman" as marriage.
-He said: "Call it what you want but don’t sell damaged goods, don’t traffic in that dictatorship of moral relativism in which there is nothing good, only opinions and trends of thought."
+He said: "Call it what you want but don't sell damaged goods, don't traffic in that dictatorship of moral relativism in which there is nothing good, only opinions and trends of thought."
 In 2013, he opposed legislation to create same-sex civil unions in Peru.
-He called it "an old strategy" that "starts by putting the shoe on the door with this law, and end up asking for marriage between homosexuals".
-He said everyone was free to enter into contracts with one another, "but it is not necessary to start making a caricature of marriage and then destroy it."
+He called it "an old strategy" that "starts by putting the shoe on the door with this law, and ends up asking for marriage between homosexuals".
+He said everyone was free to enter into contracts with one another, "but it is not necessary to start making a caricature of marriage and then destroy it".